-- Support Participant in gaining exposure to, and experience in, your field of work.
-Help him/her to consider future educational and training options that will lead to good career-based decisions.
+- Support the Participant in gaining exposure to, and experience in, your field of work.
+Help them to consider future, education, and training options that will lead to good career-based decisions

-- Help Participant adjust to his/her new routine and responsibilities.
+- Help the Participant adjust to their new routine and responsibilities.

 - Create an understanding environment by taking into account that the Participant is adjusting to new lifestyles and dealing with challenges such as culture shock and homesickness.